openharmony/docs/en/application-dev/file-management/file-access-across-devices.md

    // Access and mount the user directory. fs.connectDfs(networkId, listeners).then(() => {
      console.info("Success to connectDfs");
-     let context = getContext(this) as common.UIAbilityContext; // Obtain the UIAbilityContext of device B.
-     let pathDir: string = context.distributedFilesDir;
+     let context = getContext(); // Obtain the UIAbilityContext information of device B. let pathDir: string = context.distributedFilesDir;
      // Obtain the file path of the distributed directory. let filePath: string = pathDir + '/test.txt';